By Diana Talbot | Red Ryder Roundup Rodeo

-The Red Ryder Roundup Rodeos are Saturday and Sunday, July 2 and 3, at 6 p.m., and Monday, July 4, at 2 p.m. at the Western Heritage Event Center arena and grounds off U.S. 84 and Mill Creek Road.
+The Red Ryder rodeos are Sunday and Monday, July 2 and 3, at 6 p.m., and Tuesday, July 4, at 2 p.m., presented at the Western Heritage Event Center arena and grounds off U.S. 84 and Mill Creek Road.

 Tickets are available online and at the gate prior to the event.
 Tickets are $20 per adult and $10 for children 12 and under.
 A limited number of box seats are available and can be purchased by calling (970) 749-3492.

 Concessions include delicious smoked meats, beer and beverages.

 Each daily performance begins with an impressive grand entry with flags waving from westerners on horseback.
 Rodeo events are interspersed with a variety of other acts like the mutton bustin’ contest, Daisy BB gun raffle and rodeo clown.
 The website, www.PagosaRodeo.com, has detailed information about the entire event.
 Additional questions can be directed to (970) 749-3492 or email@example.com.